 Best Aluminum Grades for Welding

 When you buy “aluminum,” you’re actually buying an aluminum alloy -- there are other metals in there, too.
 Those other metals give the aluminum properties that vary by grade.

 The grades are separated into series, beginning with 1XXX and ending with 7XXX.
 Generally, higher numbers mean a higher percentage of magnesium.

 The series that hold up best to welding are 5XXX and 6XXX.
-Specifically, we most often use 5050 or 6061 aluminum.
-These are very common, so availability and price shouldn’t be an issue.
+"Is 6061 aluminum weldable?" is one of the most frequent questions we get.
+We most often use 5050 or 6061 aluminum, so the answer is "Definitely."
+Those two metals are very common, so availability and price shouldn’t be an issue.